John Boswell, CFC Ambassador for the LGBTQI Community

 Vanessa F. Hurst is Compassion Officer at Intent & Action.
 She consults with organizations to identify and strengthen compassion cultures and create sustainable, collaborative environments.
 As a community builder, she facilitates the strengthening of relationships with current stakeholders and the growing of community membership.
 Vanessa is author of Engaging Compassion Through Intent and Action and A Constellation of Connections: Contemplative Relationships.
 She holds a master’s degree in Natural Health.
 In her practice as an intuitive coach, she assists clients in transformation through the integration of mindfulness practices and compassion.

-Barbara Kaufmann, CCI Ambassador for the Arts Sector, writer and contributor to the Voices Education Project
+Barbara Kaufmann, CFC Ambassador for the Arts Sector, writer and contributor to the Voices Education Project

 Mary Ella Keblusek, volunteer events coordinator, project management and editor

-Barbara Kerr, coordinator of the CCI Education Institute and writer
+Barbara Kerr, coordinator of the Chater Education Institute and writer

 Cynthia LaGrou, Ambassador for Film and Media Arts